Fuel HelpTargets and Metrics3 min read

 Micronutrients, water, and caffeine are the quality layer.
 They influence hunger, performance, and how sustainable the plan feels, even when the calorie target is technically met.

-02How to use micronutrient targets without noise
+05How to use targets without noise

 Micronutrients are not a daily perfection game.
 Treat them as a weekly signal.